‘They have come from another world… to stay!’

 In the documentary Behind the Curtain Part II (2012) director Jack Sholder, commented: “I basically did it for the money and it was a stupid script… I got to live in Barcelona for six months and, you know, they paid me well.
 Everything was good except I had to go to work everyday and shoot a dumb script.
 I haven’t seen that one since, you know, I made it.
 And some people say ‘Oh well, it’s actually better than you think’, but I basically tell people to avoid that one.”

-Alex Reid, Chris Potter, Rocqueford Allen, Robert Vicencio and José Sancho.
+The movie stars Alex Reid, Chris Potter, Rocqueford Allen, Robert Vicencio and José Sancho.

 A plane crashes on an island, and the pilot comes across a giant spider, which kills both him and an alien.

 One year later, Mercer (Alex Reid), the sister of the pilot, accompanies Valentine (Chris Potter) to the same island to locate her brother.
 On the way to a native village to examine several natives who are dying of spider bites, ticks burrow into Reyes (Luis Lorenzo Crespo).
 Upon reaching the village, they discover that the village has moved on.
 Reyes begins to cough up the ticks and Bear (Rocqueford Allen) decides to shoot him to end his suffering.

 That night, Mercer wanders off and is attacked by a mutated spider, but is saved by a native, who ends up getting bitten and dying the next morning.
 The group moves on, and are attacked by a giant spider, which kills Henry (an “arachnologist”) and Samuel (the group’s doctor).
 A smaller spider attacks Bear, and another native is killed.
 Valentine, Mercer and Susana (Neus Asensi), Samuel’s assistant, hole up in a military bunker…